kyessenov/envoymesh/README.md

 ## Goals
 - Minimal implementation of a control plane for a fleet of Envoy proxies
 - ADS for coordinated configuration rollout
-- Implementation of native Envoy extension point (access log, metrics, authz)
+- Implementation of native Envoy extension points (access log, metrics, external authorization)

 ## Limitations